MartinHessler/antiCPy/docs/early_warnings/early_warnings.rst

     #. get started with the package by a `tutorial`.

 .. hint::
     The `dominant_eigenvalue` package is procedural up to now.
-Therefore, it contains modules which contain a collection of functions.
+Therefore, its modules contain a collection of functions.
 In consequence, the import has to be done via
     .. code-block::
         # correct import
         import antiCPy.early_warnings.dominant_eigenvalue as dev